rspber/tsdeeSPI/README.md

 I have decided to continue with this repository in order to obtain a solution that will allow to run intact examples from TFT_eSPI and tsdesktop simultaneously.<br/></br>

-The examples with TFT_eSPI worked here from the beginning, now after thorough testing it can be said that there are only problems with the correct display of colors and some little errors with colordepth in Sprite handling.<br/></br>
+The TFT_eSPI examples, with little breaks, worked here from the beginning.<br/></br>

 Examples from tsdesktop with appropriate support will be added successively<br/></br>.

+Main steps to do:
+- change setups to this from tsdesktop: with touch and i2c configuration,
+- color swap by use of TFT_MADCTL function instead of software color swapping,
+- enable color 666, for now it's rgb_t type use only,